splunk/splunk-sdk-python/splunklib/ai/README.md

 ## Messages

-`Agent.invoke` processes a list of `BaseMessage` objects and returns a new list reflecting both prior messages and the LLM’s outputs.
+`Agent.invoke` processes a list of `BaseMessage` objects and returns an `AgentResponse` containing the updated message history and optional structured output.

 `BaseMessage` is a base class, that is extended by: